CenturyLink® Prism™ New Customer Education

 - And you can check what's playing on your favorite channels quickly.
 Just press the ENTER button to add the channel you're watching to your Favorites list and personalize your TV experience.

 - Select the GO INTERACTIVE button on your remote to see your interactive dashboard.
-With our apps you can catch up with your friends on Facebook, view and share photos with Picasa, follow all your favorite teams with Yahoo!
+With our apps you can view and share photos with Picasa, follow all your favorite teams with Yahoo!
 Fantasy Sports, and stay up on the latest news, weather and gas prices.

 Using your DVR

 Ok.
 Let's move on to using your DVR.
 You can pause, play and rewind live TV on any PRISM-connected television in your house with one DVR.
 You can watch and record up to four programs at once on any PRISM-connected TV and you can watch the same program, live or recorded, through any connected set-top box in your home.

 Please Note: You must subscribe to DVR service to be able to use these features.

 To record the program you're watching, press the record button.
 A recording message will appear on the screen, and the red record light on the set-top box will remain on while recording is in progress.
 Or you can press the GUIDE key on your remote control to select a program from the Prism GUIDE.
 Use the ARROW keys to navigate the Guide.
 Press the OK key to highlight the program you want to watch or record.
 Press OK to select RECORD EPISODE.
 Press OK a second time to confirm.

 To access your recordings, press the RECORDED TV key on your remote control for a list of programs in the recording queue.
 Or Press the MENU key on your remote control and use the RIGHT ARROW key to select RECORDED TV from the MAIN MENU.
 Press the OK button to select VIEW RECORDINGS.